Interoperable Digital Identity and Patient Matching

 Executive Summary

-This IG provides guidance to enhance current workflows that support patient matching and digital identity and envisions a path for both providing more specific guidance and incorporating emerging identity concepts over time.
-This specification contributes to a long-term goal of establishing Digital Identity by providing guidance on identity assurance best practices for attribute and evidence verification.
-The guide extends the patient $match operation for cross-organizational use by highlighting best practices in using matching attributes and their verification prior to responding to a patient match request or interpreting match results.
+This IG provides guidance to enhance current workflows that support person matching and digital identity, and envisions a path for both providing more specific guidance and incorporating emerging identity concepts over time.
+This specification contributes to a long-term goal of establishing Digital Identity that is suited for interoperable use by providing guidance on identity assurance so that these best practices for attribute and evidence verification can serve as a foundation for better person matching.
+The IG also profiles the patient $match operation for cross-organizational use and highlights best practices for using verified matching attributes (i.e., demographics and other personal information) when responding to a match request, managing and using Digital Identifiers, and interpreting match results.

 This guide will address the two concepts of patient matching and Digital Identity with care to differentiate between the two distinct disciplines and the workflows usually unique to one concept or the other:

 Identity.
 Digital health identity refers to the technology and processes that support personal identity as it pertains to electronic health information.
-Digital health identity includes identifiers as well as components such as matching, identity vetting (also referred to as proofing or verification), identity authentication, authorization and access control, and other technologies and processes.
+Digital health identity includes identifiers as well as components such as matching, identity verification (also referred to as proofing or vetting), identity authentication, authorization and access control, and other technologies and processes.

 Patient Matching.
-Patient matching and record linkage help address interoperability by determining whether records—both those held within a single facility and those in different healthcare organizations—correctly refer to a specific individual.
-Matching methods use demographic information, such as name and date of birth.
+Patient Matching and record linkage help address interoperability by determining whether records—both those held within a single facility and those in different healthcare organizations—correctly refer to a specific individual.
+Matching methods generally rely on demographic information, such as name and date of birth.

-Research has shown that matching is improved when higher-quality demographics are provided in the match request; verifying the identity of an individual at a specific identity assurance level (IAL1, IAL2, etc.), and that any match input data is consistent with the identity verification event, helps measure the quality of data included in a match request.
-For this reason, this IG will provide both guidance on how to improve identity assurance and how to leverage identity assurance in matching.
+Research has shown that matching is improved when higher-quality demographics are provided in the match request; verifying the identity of an individual at a specific identity assurance level (IAL1, IAL2, etc.), and that any match input data is consistent with the identity verification event, is a method that improves this quality so that we can measure in a standard way the data included in a match request.
+For this reason, this IG will provide both guidance on how to implement and improve identity assurance and how to leverage identity assurance in matching.

 When the identity of the person who is authenticated in a transaction is known with high confidence, this information can be used in an access decision, e.g., Patient-Directed Exchange.
 This allows implementers to rely on user authentication in this workflow instead of probabilistic matching, which becomes increasingly convenient as federated identity services proliferate.
 This also reduces the number of credentials an individual needs to maintain.

-As a secondary effect, digital credentials with high confidence identity assurance and a globally unique identifier associated with the individual, even in Business to Business matching (where the patient is not authenticated as being present in the transaction), emulate the perfect matching described in the paragraph above.
-Attempting to match on such a unique identifier is a preferred best practice over matching with a combination of demographics.
+As a secondary effect, digital credentials with high-confidence identity and authentication assurance and a globally unique identifier associated with the individual, even in Business-to-Business matching (where the patient is not authenticated as being present in the transaction), emulate the perfect matching described in the paragraph above.
+Attempting to match on such a unique identifier is a preferred best practice over matching with demographics alone.

 (1) Patient Identity Integrity White Paper HIMSS, December 2009